 Worst of all, Abiene seemed to like him.

-Dust, squeals, and Jerric's death scream rose from the thrashing mayhem.
-Finally all was still.
 Jerric popped up from the grass, streaked with blood and crowing in triumph.
 He wiped his blade on his breeches.

 Jerric held his skin together through the tear in his breeches and sent healing light swirling down his body.
 He looked at Darnand, grinning.
-"Did you hit me with a flare, soldier?" he teased.
+“Did you hit me with a flare, soldier?”

 "I can thank the stars for that."

 Atronach, thought Darnand.
-Well, that explains a lot.
+That explains a lot.

-"But how did you know she would have seed pods to sell us?" asked Darnand.
+“But how did you know she would have seed pods to sell us?”
+Darnand asked.
 His companion had sold the boar to a butcher, then bought enough white seed pods from a woman on the street to finish filling both their bags.
 Jerric had taken the first offer from both merchants, like some rube.
 Now they were entrenched at The Flowing Bowl with just enough coin to get them into trouble.

 "She sells anything she can get for free," Jerric said.
 "This time of year she has to have white seed pods, and cheap."